Using and caring for your Epic Mallets

 Triton Flumi

 The Triton has three flumi sizes.
-They will give you about two octave range.
+They will give you an octave range.

 Hold it correctly.
-If you held the wooden base between your thumb and forefinger, you wouldn’t then be able to move your thumb along the shafts and play different pitches.
-Instead grip the wooden base with your middle and ring finger, see the photo above.
-Then use your thumb to hold it in place by gently resting it halfway up a shaft.
+Rest the wooden base about where your ring and little fingers meet your palm and then hold it gently in your fingers.
+Use your thumb to hold it in place by gently resting it halfway up a shaft.
 Like this, you can play the lowest note for each Flumi.

 Try them on a window to hear more easily then frequencies you are getting.
 A good way to practice pressure and thumb position.

 These flumies can be fine tuned.
-If you feel they aren’t doing what you want you can slide the flumies along the shafts.
+If you feel they aren’t doing what you want you can slide the flumies along the shafts 5 -10mm.
 So long as the shaft is inserted at least half way you can adjust the tuning very slightly.
-You can even have the shaft poking out of the top of the flumie (not the smallest one tho).
-I wouldn’t recommend having more than 5 mm visible, since more than that will bring the shaft too close to the surface of the gun to be safe.
+You may find slight adjustments help the balls to resonate with your gong’s tuning better.

 Double ended